OnyxFire1/charlie-first-day/github.md

 - practice makes perfect keep at it
 - Do not give up on yourself
 - may the force be with us
+- I appreicate the support from my cohort